Open-EO/openeo-grassgis-driver/docs/index.rst

 2. Alternatively use the docker deployment located in the **docker** directory of this repository

     1. Make sure the actinia deployment is reachable by the openEO GRASS GIS driver container
-    2. Deploy the openEO GRaaS docker container
+    2. Deploy the openEO GRASS GIS driver docker container

         .. code-block:: bash